AggroBird/propane/LANGUAGE.md

 The following documents defines the Propane language standard.
 For custom implementations, these rules can serve as a guideline.
 The standard Propane toolchain follows these rules strictly.

+:warning: **This document is incomplete, and will continue to undergo changes.**

 ## Types

 Propane is a strongly typed language.